 ORA-02289: sequence does not exist 02289.
 00000 - "sequence does not exist" *Cause: The specified sequence does not exist, or the user does not have the required privilege to perform this operation. *Action: Make sure the sequence name is correct, and that you have the right to perform the desired operation on this sequence.
 Error at Line: 39 Column: 8

-You’re trying to run a sequence that doesn’t exist.
-It’s possible that you copied the code and tried to execute the sequence with a name that didn’t exist in the database.
-It’s possible that you’ve ignored the database sequences that have yet to be produced.
-You try to create a sequence with a generic name that doesn’t exist in the database.
-If you create a sequence in the database before running, this error will be addressed.
+You’re trying to execute a sequence that doesn’t exist.
+You may have copied the code and attempted to run the sequence with a name that didn’t exist in the database.
+It’s possible you’ve overlooked the database sequences that haven’t been created yet.
+You’re attempting to create a sequence with a generic name that doesn’t already exist in the database.
+This problem will be resolved if you create a sequence in the database before executing.

 select myseq.currval from dual;

 If the sequence is not created in the database, the error “ORA-02289: sequence does not exist” will be thrown.
 The sequence should be created in the database before it is invoked.
 Use the CREATE OR REPLACE SEQUENCE command to create or replace a sequence.
 The sequence will be created with a starting number and will increment when the next value is called.
 It’s possible to increase or decrease the sequence’s current value.
 The sequence might repeat the same number or generate one-of-a-kind values.

 create sequence mysequence start with 1 increment by 1 nocycle; select mysequence.nextval from dual;

 When you create a sequence in one schema, you can’t access it in another.
 The schema name should be used as a prefix when naming the sequence.
 The sequence will be invoked from the specified schema location.
 Before invoking the sequence, consider about the schema name where it was created.The schema name is not necessary if you are calling from the same schema where the sequence was created.
 The current schema name is used by default.